For the latest updates and information please check the blackboard site "Bachelor Thesis IBA/BA (2017-jaar)".

 - planning and managing your own learning process; and

 - presenting and defending results of your Bachelor Thesis course during the Students' Bachelor Thesis Conference.

 As a result of finalizing the Bachelor Thesis course you are expected to deliver:

 - A research proposal for your individual research project

 - Three or more submissions reporting your paper-in-progress (see time-table on the blackboard)

 - An individual final report, comparable with a scientific article (prepared for a possible contribution to a conference, book, and/or journal manuscript); fixed deadlines per quartile

 - Presentation of your results of the course at the Students Conference.

-In this format, you do not hold a bachelor thesis colloquium.
+In this format, you do not hold a Bachelor Thesis colloquium.
 Instead, you present your thesis at a student conference that is the final stage of the course.

 Business Administration research groups place Calls for (Bachelor Thesis) Proposals within specific topics (bachelor thesis circles).
 These topics are subject to annual changes, depending on the status of running research projects within the groups.
 Be advised to monitor these Calls at the Blackboard site from the beginning of the 3rd quartile.
-Minor deviation from the Call for Proposals is subject to discussion with advisors.
+Minor deviation from the Call for Proposals is subject to discussion with advisers.